Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 training process.

-- **On Demand Decision Making** - With the ML-Agents toolkit it is possible to have agents request decisions only when needed as opposed to requesting decisions at every step of the environment.
-This enables training of turn based games, games where agents must react to events or games where agents can take actions of variable duration.
+- **On Demand Decision Making** - With the ML-Agents toolkit it is possible to have Agents request decisions only when needed as opposed to requesting decisions at every step of the environment.
+This enables training of turn based games, games where Agents must react to events or games where Agents can take actions of variable duration.
 Switching between decision taking at every step and on-demand-decision is one button click away.
 You can learn more about the on-demand-decision feature [here](Learning-Environment-Design-Agents.md#on-demand-decision-making).

-- **Memory-enhanced Agents** - In some scenarios, agents must learn to remember the past in order to take the best decision.
-When an agent only has partial observability of the environment, keeping track of past observations can help the agent learn.
-We provide an implementation of _Long Short-term Memory_ ([LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)) in our trainers that enable the agent to store memories to be used in future steps.
+- **Memory-enhanced Agents** - In some scenarios, Agents must learn to remember the past in order to take the best decision.
+When an Agent only has partial observability of the environment, keeping track of past observations can help the Agent learn.
+We provide an implementation of _Long Short-term Memory_ ([LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)) in our trainers that enable the Agent to store memories to be used in future steps.
 You can learn more about enabling LSTM during training [here](Feature-Memory.md).

-- **Monitoring Agent’s Decision Making** - Since communication in ML-Agents is a two-way street, we provide an agent Monitor class in Unity which can display aspects of the trained agent, such as the agents perception on how well it is doing (called **value estimates**) within the Unity environment itself.
-By leveraging Unity as a visualization tool and providing these outputs in real-time, researchers and developers can more easily debug an agent’s behavior.
+- **Monitoring Agent’s Decision Making** - Since communication in ML-Agents is a two-way street, we provide an Agent Monitor class in Unity which can display aspects of the trained Agent, such as the Agents perception on how well it is doing (called **value estimates**) within the Unity environment itself.
+By leveraging Unity as a visualization tool and providing these outputs in real-time, researchers and developers can more easily debug an Agent’s behavior.
 You can learn more about using the Monitor class [here](Feature-Monitor.md).

-- **Complex Visual Observations** - Unlike other platforms, where the agent’s observation might be limited to a single vector or image, the ML-Agents toolkit allows multiple cameras to be used for observations per agent.
-This enables agents to learn to integrate information from multiple visual streams.
+- **Complex Visual Observations** - Unlike other platforms, where the Agent’s observation might be limited to a single vector or image, the ML-Agents toolkit allows multiple cameras to be used for observations per Agent.
+This enables Agents to learn to integrate information from multiple visual streams.
-  This can be helpful in several scenarios such as training a self-driving car which requires multiple cameras with different viewpoints, or a navigational agent which might need to integrate aerial and first-person visuals.
-You can learn more about adding visual observations to an agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).
+  This can be helpful in several scenarios such as training a self-driving car which requires multiple cameras with different viewpoints, or a navigational Agent which might need to integrate aerial and first-person visuals.
+You can learn more about adding visual observations to an Agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).

 - **Broadcasting** - As discussed earlier, an External Brain sends the